 - To establish accountability for adherence to this Code.

-The Fund’s compliance officer designated to oversee the Fund’s Code of Ethics adopted pursuant to Rule 17j-1 shall serve as Compliance Officer for the implementation and administration of this Code.
-Senior officers should direct their questions about this Code to the Compliance Officer.
+The Fund’s chief compliance officer (“CCO”) is designated to oversee the Fund’s Code of Ethics adopted pursuant to Rule 17j-1 and shall be responsible for the implementation and administration of this Code.
+Senior officers should direct their questions about this Code to the CCO.

 The Fund has adopted the following guidelines under which the Fund’s senior officers must perform their official duties and conduct the business affairs of the Fund.

 - Ethical and honest conduct is of paramount importance.
 The Fund’s senior officers must act with honesty and integrity and avoid violations of this Code, including the avoidance of actual or apparent conflicts of interest with the Fund in personal and professional relationships.

 - Senior officers must disclose material transactions or relationships.
-The Fund’s senior officers must disclose to the Compliance Officer any actual or apparent conflicts of interest the senior officers may have with the Fund that reasonably could be expected to give rise to any violations of this Code.
+The Fund’s senior officers must disclose to the CCO any actual or apparent conflicts of interest the senior officers may have with the Fund that reasonably could be expected to give rise to any violations of this Code.
 Such conflicts of interest may arise as a result of material transactions or business or personal relationships to which a senior officer may be a party.
-If it is not possible to disclose the matter to the Compliance Officer, it should be disclosed to the Fund’s general counsel or another appropriate person.
+If it is not possible to disclose the matter to the CCO, it should be disclosed to the Fund’s outside counsel or another appropriate person.
 In addition to disclosing any actual or apparent conflicts of interest in which a senior officer is personally involved, the Fund’s senior officers have an obligation to report any other actual or apparent conflicts that they discover or of which they otherwise become aware.
-If a senior officer is unsure whether a particular fact pattern gives rise to a conflict of interest, or whether a particular transaction or relationship is “material,” the senior officer should bring the matter to the attention of the Compliance Officer.
+If a senior officer is unsure whether a particular fact pattern gives rise to a conflict of interest, or whether a particular transaction or relationship is “material,” the senior officer should bring the matter to the attention of the CCO.

 - Standards for quality of information shared with service providers.
 The Fund’s senior officers must at all times seek to provide information to the Fund’s service providers (adviser, administrator, independent accountants, outside counsel, custodian, etc.) that is accurate, complete, objective, relevant, timely, and understandable.